Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

 Here, $\delta$ represents the update in the parameters and the quadratic model $M_n$ takes the form

 where $Q$ is a matrix; $L$, a vector; and $C$, a scalar.
 In practice, the constrained quadratic optimisation sub-problem is replaced by an equivalent unconstrained regularised sub-problem,

 where $\lambda_n$ is a damping parameter, characterising the size of the equivalent trust region and $R_n$ is a symmetric positive semi-definite matrix describing the shape of the trust region.
 This procedure is often referred to as Tikhonov regularisation~\cite{TikhonovBook1,nocedal2006numerical}.
 Importantly, not only are the energy and the parameters, $(E_n,\theta_n)$, updated at each iteration, but also the local quadratic model and its trust region (or regularisation), $(M_n(\delta), T_n)$.
+Explicitly, Eq.~\eqref{eq:regularisedUpdate} has the general solution